2017 Eco Innovators’ Showcase Winners

-A major highlight of the Expo is the Eco Innovators’ Showcase where Southern California college and high school students can exhibit their sustainability related project work.
+A major highlight of the Expo is the Eco Innovators’ Showcase where Southern California college students can exhibit their sustainability related project work.
 The exhibits are separated into two categories, Individual and Team, and judged by a panel made up of engineers, architects and water resource specialists.

 Winners for the group and individual categories are selected based on impact potential, concept/creativity, cost of implementation, and presentation.

-This year’s Expo featured an additional award called the ECO Spirit Award, which is based on passion, vision, collaboration, and altruism.
+The Expo also features an additional award called the ECO Spirit Award, which is based on passion, vision, collaboration, and altruism.

 School: Chapman University